 The front entrance also contains the location of the substation and bin centre, which is probably the most practical location for it to be at – as far away from the residential towers as possible.

-The main entrance itself features a series of pavilions that overlook a Sky Bridge which forms the shelter of the drop-off point.
+The main entrance itself features a series of pavilions that overlook a Sky Bridge, which forms the shelter of the drop-off point.
 I do feel that the drop-off point seems a little small considering the scale of the development, and also because I think that this is an area that would be used quite frequently.

-Personally for me the entrance is quite underwhelming as well.
+Personally, the entrance is quite underwhelming as well.
 And you can tell that no extra effort was made for it given that it wasn’t mentioned in the marketing brochure.

 Perhaps that can be forgiven, as the rest of the estate is quite spectacular.
 Similarly to Parc Clematis, about 60% of its grounds will be home to its as marketed “more than 100 lifestyle facilities”.